 We start developing a relationship with energy at a young age - it’s natural since our youthful bodies create energy in excess.
 If you’ve ever sat on a playground as an adult, you know exactly what I am referring to.
 You watch children run around, wondering when they will ever get tired and take a break.
 Do you wish that you had the same level of energy running through your body and brain?
 Our adult lives seem to consume it all - our focus, productivity, attention, and motivation to get through each day… of course we feel tired and lack energy!
 It’s time to shift our mindset.
 If we continue to assume that lacking energy is a common state in adulthood, we perpetuate a cycle that leaves us feeling constantly depleted.
 My goal for this new year is to encourage everyone to start caring more about sleep and energy.

-So cheers to 2023 and building new healthy habits to generate boundless energy!
+So cheers to building new healthy habits to generate boundless energy!